What is a trombone?

 Tenor trombone vs. bass trombone

 Tenor trombones and bass trombones are the two most common types of trombones.
 Tenor trombones have a narrower bore than bass trombones.
 Bass trombones are larger than tenor trombones and have a wider bore.
 The bore is the part of the trombone that the player blows into, and the size of the bore affects the sound of the instrument.
-Bass trombones also have larger bells and more valves, allowing them to play easier in the lower register.
+Bass trombones also have larger bells and an extra valve or trigger, allowing them to play easier in the lower register.

 Trombone mouthpieces

 Trombone mouthpieces come in a variety of shapes and sizes, and each one produces a different sound.
-Mouthpieces can be made of a variety of materials, including silver-plated brass, and plastic.
+Mouthpieces can be made of different materials, including silver-plated brass, and plastic.
 The size and shape of the mouthpiece affect the tone.
-Mouthpieces can be purchased from a variety of retailers, and it is important to choose one that is comfortable for you to play.
+Mouthpieces can be purchased from all trombone instrument retailers, and it is important to find one that is comfortable for you to play.
 Small-bore trombone mouthpieces are typically used for jazz, while large-bore trombone mouthpieces are better suited for symphonic playing.
-There are a variety of other factors to consider when choosing a trombone mouthpiece, such as the size of your instrument, your playing style, and your personal preferences.
+There are many other factors to consider when choosing a trombone mouthpiece, such as the rim and cup size, backbore and your trombone model, your playing style, and most of all: your personal preferences.

 Valve trombone